githubIEP/worldriskpollr/cran-comments.md

                 user system elapsed
 dot-wrp_check 126.82   3.14  130.62

 - The reason this NOTE kept on occurring was that the functions downloaded AND processed the data in real time.
 I now have the preprocessed and compressed rda data available on Github in the package's data-raw folder.
 I have experimented with compression and found 'xz' the most efficient.
 The package loads this into the package environment in the .onLoad() function.
 I have put 3 stopifnot() tests into the .onLoad() function.
 The first checks that the computer is connected to the internet.
 If not, it asks the user to re-try when they have a valid internet connection.
 The second checks that the data file is available.
 If not, there is a message to contact the maintainer.
 The third catches a timeout error and informs the user to check their internet connection and try loading the package again.
+I have set the timeout to be 120s.

-Overall, this significantly reduces processing time and passes the <5 sec criteria on all systems.
-I thank you for your patience and hope this is a valid solution to the elapsed time NOTEs.
+This significantly reduces processing time and passes the <5 sec criteria on windows systems.
+However, I still get the NOTE on Fedora and Ubuntu.
+The implemented changes however reduces this from > 100s to 12-13s on these systems.

+I noted above that according to [Github](https://github.com/microsoft/LightGBM/issues/2988) this note is allowed.
+Despite this I have worked to reduce this as much as I can, the data this package uses is large so aggregating will take some time on slower machines.
+The NOTE does not appear when I run it on R CMD check.